 We are not exaggerating when we say that you can get everywhere with public transport.
 Buenos Aires has a very extensive bus network supported by the metro.
 Also, it’s a cheap way to get around in Buenos Aires and you will come into more contact with local life.

 Pay all your transfers with the SUBE-card (bus, subway and train)

 The SUBE-card: where to buy it?

-The SUBE-card is the contactless reload card to use on all buses, trains, and subway in Buenos Aires.
-It’s not possible to pay cash at the driver!
+The SUBE card is the contactless reload card to use on all buses, trains, and subways in Buenos Aires.
+It’s not possible to pay cash to the driver!

-You need to get a SUBE-card before you want to use the bus or metro.
-Do you arrive at Ezeiza (EZE) International airport?
+You need to get a SUBE card before you want to use the bus or metro.
+Do you arrive at Ezeiza (EZE) International Airport?
 Great!
-But first, you will need some cash Argentinian peso.
-In our article “the best places to change your money in Buenos Aires” we mention were to change it at Ezeiza airport.
-Afterward, head back to the arrival hall and on your left side, you will see a kiosko were you can buy a SUBE-card.
+But first, you will need some cash Argentinian pesos.
+In our article “the best places to change your money in Buenos Aires” I mention were to change it at Ezeiza airport.
+Afterward, head back to the arrival hall, and on your left side, you will see a kiosko where you can buy a SUBE card.
 The price is around USD 1,60.